Getting the Most From the Search Committee Process

 Who Can Know Information About Applicants?

-The search committee has access to all applicant materials (except self-identification of race, gender, disability, and veteran status submitted for affirmative action requirements) and has an obligation to assure appropriate consideration of all qualified candidates.
+The search committee has access to all applicant materials (except self-identification of race, gender, disability, and veteran status) and has an obligation to assure appropriate consideration of all qualified candidates.
 The college or administrative unit is responsible for deciding whether it is appropriate to expand access of applicant materials to other faculty or staff.
 Access should be given only to those who can provide substantive input to the review and who are informed of the same privacy and equal opportunity responsibilities as the search committee.

 If the responsible administrator elects to use another existing body for advice on hiring, and a determination is made to allow the members access to candidate files, the participants must be informed of privacy and equal opportunity obligations.